acend/website-hugo/site/content/en/trainings/terraform.md

 ---
-title: "Terraform on Azure"
+title: "Your Infrastructure as Code IaC with Terraform on Azure"
-description: "Write, Plan and Apply.
-IaC made easy."
+description: "The Terraform training uses real-world examples to show how Infrastructure as Code (IaC) is applied on Azure, GCP or AWS."
 date: 2021-11-01T12:14:34+06:00
 draft: false
 weight: 1